Boiler PCB Fault Finding and PCB Board Cost to Replace

 - Isn’t posing a safety threat to its users

-Symptoms Of A Faulty PCB
+Symptoms of a Faulty PCB

 #1 – Intermittent Display Panel Operation

+The boiler circuit board interconnects with all electrical components on your boiler, including the display panel.
 If you see lights (green, red and blue, depending on your boiler) flickering, this can be a sign of a faulty PCB.

 #2 – Burning Smell Coming From Boiler

 Burning smell from a boiler that operates sporadically, or has a display panel failure, can mean parts of the circuit board have burnt out.